 SOURCE: Open Invention Network

 Open Invention Network is a collaborative enterprise that enables innovation in open source and an increasingly vibrant ecosystem around Linux.
-It does this by acquiring and licensing patents, influencing behaviors and policy and protecting the integrity of the ecosystem through strategic programs such as Linux Defenders.
+It does this by acquiring and licensing patents royalty-free, influencing behaviors and policy, and protecting the integrity of the ecosystem through strategic programs such as Linux Defenders.
 OIN enables the growth and continuation of open source software by fostering a healthy Linux ecosystem of investors, vendors, developers and users.

-Open Invention Network has considerable industry backing.
-It was launched in 2005 by IBM, NEC, Novell, Philips, Red Hat and Sony.
-OIN has received supplemental financial support from Canonical.
+Open Invention Network has strong industry and community backing and was launched in 2005 by IBM, NEC, Novell, Philips, Red Hat and Sony.
 For more information, visit www.openinventionnetwork.com.

 Open Invention Network, the Open Invention Network logo, Linux Defenders, Linux Defenders 911 and the Linux Defenders 911 logo are registered trademarks or the property of Open Invention Network, LLC.
 All other names and brand marks are the property of their respective holders.